Louis XV: Beginning of the Seven Years' War

 British naval supremacy prevented France from reinforcing its colonies overseas, and British naval squadrons raided the French coast at Cancale and Le Havre and landed on the Ile d'Aix and Le Havre.
-In 1759 the British seized Martinique and Guadeloupe in the West Indies, and captured Port Louis and Quebec.
-A series of naval defeats forced Louis to abandon plans for invasion of Britain.
-In India, the French colony at Pondicherry was surrounded by the British, and surrendered the following year.
+In 1759 the British attacked Martinique and Guadeloupe in the French West Indies, and captured Port Louis and Quebec.
+A series of French naval defeats forced Louis to abandon plans for invasion of Britain.
+In India, the French colony at Pondicherry was besieged by the British, and surrendered the following year.
 On 8 September 1760, Montreal surrendered, bringing to an end French rule in Canada.
 Martinique fell to the British in 1762.